 Funds in your CPF SA are largely used for retirement.

-However, if you have at least $40,000 in your SA and would like to augment your savings, you can also choose to invest your SA funds under the CPF Investment Scheme-Special Account (CPFIS-SA).
+However, if you have at least S$40,000 in your SA and would like to augment your savings, you can also choose to invest your SA funds under the CPF Investment Scheme-Special Account (CPFIS-SA).

-Investments made must be endorsed by the CPF Board and fall under the list of CPF-approved investment options.
+Investments made must fall under the list of CPF-approved investment options.
 The pool of unit trusts eligible for CPFIS-SA is relatively small, and most are bond-focused.

 - SRS